 At this distance, Kyoko's reflexes were good enough to sidestep the bolt.
 The projectile embedded itself into the paper ground and the light of her soul gem revealed it to be a pencil.
 The blindfolded girl held the bowstring and pulled it back with her bare hand.
 The string bit into her flesh and made her bleed, but the weapon was ready to fire again.
 She loaded another bolt and took aim without firing, perhaps waiting for her target to close the distance.

 She charged forward, weaving randomly from side to side as the blindfolded girl rained bolts down from the tower.
-Only one shot managed to hit before she reached the moat, a pencil had embedded itself in her shoulder, but she didn't let that slow her down.
+Only one shot managed to hit before she reached the moat.
+A pencil had embedded itself in her shoulder, but she didn't let that slow her down.
 To falter was to die.
 Speed made her a hard target and it was essential for what she had to do next.
-She pointed her spear at the edge of the rose-filled moat and used the weapon as a pole vault.
+She pointed her spear to the edge of the rose-filled moat and used the weapon as a pole vault.
 When the angle was right, she made her spear extend and launch her upward, redirecting her momentum without losing much of it.

 Her flight path was predictable.
 She was an easy target for any decent marksman and she expected to take another hit before she landed.
-But as luck would have it, the first shot missed and she managed to reach the top of her parabolic arc unharmed.
-Now, as she fell, she pointed her speartip towards the blindfolded girl and made it extend downward toward her target.
+But as luck would have it, the shot missed and she managed to reach the top of her parabolic arc unharmed.
+Now, as she fell, she pointed her speartip towards the blindfolded girl and made it extend downward to her target.
 The blindfolded girl flinched at the incoming attack and missed her second shot before being impaled on the spear.
 The crossbow fell to the ground.
 The maze began to blur and fade away.

 Victory.
-Time to buy that Pocky.
+Time to buy that Rocky.
 Two whole crates of- The glow of her soul gem revealed another illusion.
 The maze wasn't really disappearing.
 It was a trap!
 Kyoko turned her head around just in time to see a cloaked silhouette dashing toward her, dagger in hand.
 With no time to spin her weapon, she thrust the butt of her spear into the thing's gut.
 It staggered back, as surprised as she was.
 The maneuver gave her the breathing room to pivot and bring her spearhead to bear.

 o o o